Know anyone who doesn’t like guacamole? Didn’t think so. What about hummus? Yep, didn’t think so either. They are the king and queen of dip land.

 Pinch of garlic powder

 Pinch of salt

 Blend all ingredients on high until smooth.
 You may need to scrape down the sides of the bowl one or two times.

-Adjust ingredients to taste blend for a few seconds longer if necessary and plate.
-Drizzle with olive oil and pinch of sumac.
+Adjust ingredients to taste and blend for a few seconds longer if necessary.
+Transfer to a bowl and drizzle with olive oil and pinch of sumac.